 Press F11 to maximize the browser window for full immersion.
 (You can press F11 again to exit fullscreen mode)

-Press ENTER for a bluescreen of death.
+Press ENTER or spacebar for a bluescreen of death.
 (This will really get them worried)

 Try to keep a straight face the entire time. (hold your laugh!)